TimjMerida/osTicket-Prerequisites-and-Installation/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTickicket allows users to create and manage associates access to tickets as well as allow the creation of tickets by those employees or users / customers.
+This is part 1 of 3 that will go over installing, setting up and using osTicket and its commonly used features.<br />